 Now let's looks at j(t) = sin(t – π/3):

-Do you see that the graph (in blue) is shifted over to the right by π/3 units from the regular graph (in gray)?
-This is always true: If the argument of the function (the thing you're plugging in to the function) is of the form (variable) – (number), then the graph is shifted to the right by that (number) of units; if the argument is of the form (variable) + (number), then the graph is shifted to the left by that (number) of units.
-So cos(t + π/4) would be shifted to the left by π/4 units, and tan(t – 2π/3) would be shifted to the right by (2/3)π units.
-This right- or-left shifting is called "phase shift".
+Do you see that the graph (shown in blue on the graph above) is shifted over to the right by π/3 units from the regular graph (shown in gray)?
+This relationship is always true: If the argument of the function (the thing you're plugging in to the function) is of the form "(variable) – (number) = (variable) – C", then the graph is shifted to the right by that (number) of units (that is, by C units); if the argument is of the form "(variable) + (number) = (variable) + C", then the graph is shifted to the left by that (number) of units (again, by C units).
+This right- or left-shifting is called "phase shift".

 Now let's look at k(t) = sin(t) + 3: